-The Three Types of Vinyl Siding and Their Benefits
+Vinyl Siding Types and Their Benefits

 Vinyl siding has gotten quite a bad reputation over the years.
 As soon as it was first introduced on the market back in the 1950s, as a replacement for aluminum siding, which was prevalent at the time, people began realizing its downsides.

-The early vinyl siding tended to buckle, sag, crack, and fade quite easily.
-Over the years and with numerous technological and chemical improvements, vinyl siding has become increasingly more reliable and desirable by the general population.
+Early kinds of vinyl siding tended to buckle, sag, crack, and fade quite easily.
+Over the years and with numerous technological and chemical improvements, it has become increasingly more reliable and desirable by the general population.
 In fact, vinyl has gone on to become the number one favorite type of siding, with nearly a third of all homes across the US being fitted with it.

 What’s more, its popularity and use are increasing by the year.
-There are three main types of vinyl siding available on the market, each with its own styles and colors options to choose.
+There are many types of vinyl siding available on the market, each with its own styles and colors options to choose.
 You are free to combine them as you see fit.
-This article will guide you through these types of vinyl siding Horizontal, Vertical, and Shake/Shingle, as well as what you can expect from them in terms of benefits.
+This article will guide you through these types of vinyl siding: horizontal, vertical, shake/shingle and fiber cement, as well as what you can expect from them in terms of benefits.

 At least as far as vinyl is concerned, horizontal siding is the most prevalent.
 This clean and simple facade may not be the most unique, but it’s timeless.
 Tastes and styles change over time, but horizontal siding will never become tacky or outdated.

 Traditionally used on barns and farmhouses, vertical siding has since moved on to office buildings and is now quickly gaining appeal among many homeowners.
 Vertical siding is bound to catch the eye of anyone passing by, standing out from the many horizontal styles around the neighborhood.